MAKEHER PROGRAM BRINGS STEM OPPORTUNITIES TO GIRLS AROUND WYOMING

 - Community: The second cohort of makers will join a statewide community interested in STEM education.

-Learn more about the MakeHER Scholar Program from two recent news stories.
+Learn more about the MakeHER Scholar Program.

 Photo Credit: Tanya McCoy, Tongue River Valley Community Center.